-- banks, insurance companies, regulated investment companies, real estate investment trusts, or other financial institutions; - persons subject to the alternative minimum tax or the tax on net investment income; - tax-exempt organizations; - pension plans and tax-qualified retirement plans; - controlled foreign corporations, passive foreign investment companies and corporations that accumulate earnings to avoid U.S. federal income tax: - brokers or dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities holdings; - persons that own, or are deemed to own, more than five percent of our capital stock (except to the extent specifically set forth below); - certain former citizens or long-term residents of the United States; - persons who hold our common stock as a position in a hedging transaction, "straddle," "conversion transaction," or other risk reduction transaction: - persons who hold or receive our common stock pursuant to the exercise of any option or otherwise as compensation; - persons who do not hold our common stock as a capital asset within the meaning of Section 1221 of the Code (generally, property held for investment); or - persons deemed to sell our common stock under the constructive sale provisions of the Code.
+- · banks, insurance companies, regulated investment companies, real estate investment trusts, or other financial institutions; - persons subject to the alternative minimum tax or the tax on net investment income; - tax-exempt organizations; - pension plans and tax-qualified retirement plans; - controlled foreign corporations, passive foreign investment companies and corporations that accumulate earnings to avoid U.S. federal income tax: - brokers or dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities holdings; - persons that own, or are deemed to own, more than five percent of our capital stock (except to the extent specifically set forth below); - certain former citizens or long-term residents of the United States; - persons who hold our common stock as a position in a hedging transaction, "straddle," "conversion transaction," or other risk reduction transaction: - persons who hold or receive our common stock pursuant to the exercise of any option or otherwise as compensation; - persons who do not hold our common stock as a capital asset within the meaning of Section 1221 of the Code (generally, property held for investment); or - persons deemed to sell our common stock under the constructive sale provisions of the Code.

-In addition, if a partnership, entity or arrangement classified as a partnership or flow-through entity for U.S. federal income tax purposes holds our common stock, the tax treatment of a partner generally will depend on the status of the partner and upon the activities of the partnership or other entity.
-A partner in a partnership or other such entity that will hold our common stock should consult his, her, or its own tax advisor regarding the tax consequences of the ownership and disposition of our common stock through a partnership or other such entity, as applicable.
+In addition, if a partnership (including an entity or arrangement classified as a partnership or flow-through entity for U.S. federal income tax purposes) holds our common stock, the tax treatment of a partner in such partnership generally will depend on the status of the partner and upon the activities of the partnership.
+Partnerships holding our common stock and partners in such partnerships should consult their own tax advisors regarding the tax consequences of the ownership and disposition of our common stock.